romainnm/angular14plus-playground/README.md

 * Signal with ngModel usage:
     * Create property in component and assign an empty signal  `enterName = signal('')`
     * Use 2-way binding in template `[(ngModel)] = enterName`, ngModel handles the signal which doesn't need to be read with `()` in template.
+* Alternative to @ViewChild, viewChild() (Angular 17+) will return a signal.
+Use case is same as the decorator version.

 ## Syntax Changes
 * Alternative syntax (less verbose) for `@Output` (abstraction).
 Import `output` from core _(unlike `input`, it is not related to `signal`)_.
 E.g., `@Output() select = new EventEmitter();` becomes `select = output<string>();`.
 No change required in parent component either way.